Michael-lazenby/Creating-Azure-VM/README.md

 <br />
 <h2>Virtual machine overview</h2>
 <p>
 When a virtual machine is created in azure it also creates a virtual network, a virtual NIC, and a Network Security Group.
 Once the virtual machine was set up I was able to view the VMs general information under the "Overviw" tab.
-I also viewed the components of my network with Network Watcher  </p>
+I also viewed the components of my network with Network Watcher.  </p>
 <img src="https://i.imgur.com/J9BB8fA.png" width="80%" alt="Disk Sanitization Steps"/>
 <br />